salehfarhat/paython/README.md

 # python
-The First Project by Paython
+The First Project by Python